 VP, Caring, Community Impact and Strategic Partnerships

 Combined Jewish Philanthropies

-Sessions will focus on specific aspects of Jewish poverty, including services for Holocaust survivors, perspectives from the press, building a system of comprehensive case management for low-income Jews, enhancing research and data on Jewish poverty, among others.
-Leading experts in their fields have each authored a specific concept paper (linked below).
-Those in attendance will have the opportunity to hear these experts speak further on their papers and to engage in an active discussion during the breakout sessions.
+Sessions focused on specific aspects of Jewish poverty, including services for Holocaust survivors, perspectives from the press, building a system of comprehensive case management for low-income Jews, enhancing research and data on Jewish poverty, among others.
+Leading experts in their fields each authored a specific concept paper (linked below).
+Those in attendance had the opportunity to hear these experts speak further on their papers and to engage in an active discussion during the breakout sessions.

 Advancing Research on Jewish Poverty:

 Improving and aligning the data we collect so that Jewish communities can identify and serve vulnerable populations.

 by Alan Cooperman (Pew Research Center) and Laurence Kotler-Berkowitz (Jewish Federations of North America)

 How two Jewish Federations are leveraging technology and data to decrease hunger and increase dignity in their communities.

 by Alexandra Roth-Kahn and Abbe Pick (UJA-Federation of New York) and Raquel Romirowsky (Jewish Federation of Greater Philadelphia)